intel/intel-extension-for-pytorch/README.md

 ### Coding Style Alignment:

-This release uses clang-format and flake8 to enhance the code in Intel® Extension for PyTorch* GPU and make sure the coding style align with PyTorch proper.
+This release uses clang-format and flake8 to enhance the code in Intel® Extension for PyTorch\* GPU and make sure the coding style align with PyTorch proper.

 ### Distributed Training with DistributedDataParallel (DDP):

 ResNet50, BERT, CosmicTagger training are verified with DDP on PVC B4.
-For supporting this scenario, oneCCL Bindings for Pytorch* based on oneCCL 2021.8-eng02 version shall be built and used.
+For supporting this scenario, oneCCL Bindings for PyTorch\* based on oneCCL 2021.8-eng02 version shall be built and used.

 ```bash
 git clone -b torch-ccl-xpu-1.10-rc2 https://github.com/intel-innersource/frameworks.ai.pytorch.torch-ccl.git